Frequently Asked Questions

 The amount to offset 50% of your emissions plus your regular registration fee.

 It breaks down like this: A minimum of $25 goes to the Colorado Carbon Fund for your approval certificate.
-It is a one-time, tax-deductible donation that is used to support carbon reduction projects in Colorado. $50 goes to your county clerk for the one-time state specialty license plate fee ($25 to Highway Users Tax Fund, and $25 to Licensing Services Cash Fund).
+It is a one-time, tax-deductible donation that is used to support carbon offset projects in Colorado.
+Then when you visit the DMV you pay a one-time $50 fee that goes to your county clerk. ($25 to Highway Users Tax Fund, and $25 to Licensing Services Cash Fund).

 Where do I register my car?